Gilgamech/website/Gillogisms.md

 1. Bill Maher practices Kierkegaardian Centrism.
 1. Bingo Fuel is the Aviation version of Range Anxiety.
 1. Black Belt is like a BA in Fighting - a BMA or Bachelor of Martial Arts.
 In most major styles, earning one takes about 4 to 5 years, and similarly covers a broad array of topics - including kinetic and potential energy, physical fitness, anatomy and physiology, mindfulness, philosophy, and criminal psychology.
+1. Blaming forest fires on global warming is like blaming arson on global warming.
 1. Blood transports *heat* - a job that is rarely remembered.
 Only muscles really create heat - bones, tendons, and nerves don't, skin might create a little - and just like an under-floor heating system, the blood moves heat from the muscles around the body to other organs.
 And especially to the skin for radiation, just like on the ISS.
 This keeps all our cells at their optimal enzymatic temperature.
 1. Books can only be judged by their covers - that's how you choose which one to open.
 1. Bored is a lack of intellectual stimulation while lonely is a lack of emotional stimulation.